Column: Teams cautious as big names land on NFL's virus list

 AP Pro Football Writer

-DENVER (AP) — Ndamukong Suh, Chris Harris Jr., Aaron Rodgers, Cameron Jordon.
+DENVER (AP) — Ndamukong Suh, Chris Harris Jr., Aaron Rodgers, Cameron Jordan.
 Ty Montgomery, Mark Ingram.

 No, it’s not a Pro Bowl ballot, just a smattering of the big names that have landed on the NFL’s evermore crowded reserve/COVID-19 list this season.